 When it comes to the sound section, the PX-560 is a true beast, as its functionality overlaps with some of the professional music workstations out there.

 Aside from hundreds of preset tones, you also get powerful sound editing capabilities for tweaking each sound to your liking.

-I won’t go into detail here, since you can read about this in more detail in my Casio PX-560 review.
+I won’t go into too much detail here, since you can read about it in our in-depth Casio PX-560 review.